-Most of the Financial Resources available to fund health and social care services and supports are allocated to the IJB by Dundee City Council and NHS Tayside.
+Most of the financial resources available to fund health and social care services and supports are allocated to the IJB by Dundee City Council and NHS Tayside.

 The IJB uses these funds to buy services and supports.
-There are some additional funds sent by the Scottish Government and other organisations to spend on specific things.
+There are some additional funds provided by the Scottish Government and other organisations to spend on specific things.

-In 2022/23 IJB spent over £284 million on adult health and social care services which was mainly spent on services for older people (23.2%), services for people who have a learning disability (11.5%), prescribed medications (11.4%), general medical services provided by GPs (10.4%), family health services including community dental, optical and pharmacy services (8.4%).
+In 2022/23 Dundee IJB spent over £284 million on adult health and social care services.

+This was mainly spent on:

+- 1. services for older people (23.2%). - 2. services for people who have a learning disability (11.5%). - 3. prescribed medications (11.4%). - 4. general medical services provided by GPs (10.4%). - 5. family health services including community dental, optical and pharmacy services (8.4%).